The Role of the Judiciary: Restoring Rules-Based Legitimacy

 Political Considerations

-This reform will face opposition from those who benefit from the current system’s lack of accountability.
+These reforms will face opposition from those who benefit from the current system’s lack of accountability.
 Key arguments and responses:

 Political strategy: